 • How do we schedule a visit to campus?
 What should we expect during our visit?

-- Schedule your personal tour of campus and informational meeting with your assigned member of the admissions team or visit during a Panther Preview event.
+- Schedule your personal tour of campus and informational meeting with your assigned member of the admissions team or visit during a Walk and Talk tour or Panther Preview event.

 • How does my student confirm their intent to enroll at Davenport?

 - Students can confirm they plan to attend DU by submitting their decision online before May 1st.